pratik-lal/ADEConsumer/README.md

 Query events from Azure Data Explorer (ADE, Kusto) in batch

 ## Application Components
-> This application is under development.
+> NOTE: This application is under development.
 Clone it at your own risk.

 - **main.py**: main program
 - **AlertConsumer.py**: Logic to consume events from Azure Data Explorer